mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-08-29-mysql-basics-joining-tables.md

 South          Macbook Pro     0
 ```

-### Self join clause
+### elf join clause

 There is a special case that you need to join a table to itself, which is known as a self join.

 The `self join` is often used to query hierarchical data or to compare a row with other rows within the same table.

 To perform a `self join`, you must use table aliases to not repeat the same table name twice in a single query.

 Note that referencing a table twice or more in a query without using table aliases will cause an error.

 **Example:**